mattpolzin/swift-test-codecov/README.md

                           Determines whether dependencies are included in code coverage calculation. (default: false) --tests/--no-tests      Determines whether test files are included in coverage calculation. (default: false) --warn-missing-tests/--no-warn-missing-tests
-                          Determines whether a warning will be displayed if no coverage data is available. (default: true) -h, --help              Show help information.
+                          Determines whether a warning will be displayed if no coverage data is available.
+(The `json` print-format will never display messages and will always be parsable JSON.)
+                          (default: true)
+  -h, --help              Show help information.
 ```